ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 .. note::
    In J1939 mode, the horn signals are strictly unicast to their respective targets (DA 90 for the command, DA 33 for the status) using Proprietary A. In Standard mode, these are broadcasted using functional IDs.

-This mode is strictly for development and should be disabled for any scenario involving real-world user interaction or safety-critical testing.

 See :ref:`example_MAC` for a customization example.